-Mr. Robertson is a JBS vice president and the project director for SAMHSAâ€™s state TA contract with 38 years of experience in the behavioral health field, directing and managing multimillion dollar contracts and honing his superior management skills.
-He has directed SAMHSAâ€™s inaugural state TA Project since 2012 and was project director for CSATâ€™s SSTAP for 14 years.
-He has managed the delivery of nearly 2,000 T/TA activities for behavioral health delivery systems in all 50 states, the District of Columbia, Puerto Rico, the U.S. Virgin Islands, the Red Lake Nation, and the Pacific jurisdictions and oversees the planning and implementation of small and large training events and conferences ranging from 10 to 600 participants.
-Additionally, Mr. Robertson is the officer-in-charge of the SAMHSA/CSAT Knowledge Application Program, a project that develops and disseminates information on best practices in substance abuse treatment.
+Mr. Robertson is a JBS consultant and the former project director for SAMHSAâ€™s state TA contract.
+He has 38 years of experience in the behavioral health field, directing and managing multimillion dollar contracts and honing his superior management skills.
+He directed SAMHSAâ€™s inaugural state TA Project and was project director for CSATâ€™s SSTAP for 14 years.
+He managed the delivery of nearly 2,000 T/TA activities for behavioral health delivery systems in all 50 states, the District of Columbia, Puerto Rico, the U.S. Virgin Islands, the Red Lake Nation, and the Pacific jurisdictions and oversaw the planning and implementation of small and large training events and conferences ranging from 10 to 600 participants.
+Additionally, Mr. Robertson was the officer-in-charge of the SAMHSA/CSAT Knowledge Application Program, a project that developed and disseminated information on best practices in substance abuse treatment.

 Larry Robertson MA

 “As a former treatment provider, I would say that I worked with a lot of people and asked them to make some significant changes in their lives.
 The truth is that medication-assisted treatment is not an agent unto itself that's the sole treatment.
 Typically, it's a complement to a larger array of treatments.
 What we try to find are ways to complement other kinds of supportive services.”